Bandeapart1964/PuppyGit/README.md

 ## about ssh
-idk how to support ssh on Android, so I didn't implement ssh yet, if you know, please make a pr or give me some hints for that
+Idk how support ssh on Android, so PuppyGit Pro only support https for now, if you know how support ssh, please make a pr or give me some hints for that

 ## screenshots